-Parish Nurse: Jan Linner Accessibility – Please enter at the south side of the church off of Beattie Street to access our lift.
+Parish Nurse: Jan Linner Accessibility – Please enter at the north side of the church off of Beattie Street to access our lift.

 If Mission & Service giving is already a regular part of your life, thank you so much!
 If you have not given, please join me in making Mission & Service giving a regular part of your life of faith.
 Loving our neighbour is at the heart of our Mission & Service.

 Watch the ‘Bells’ practise for our Sunday Service.

 Sunday, October 21st – Listen/Follow along in the bulletin.

 Sunday, October 28th – Listen/Follow along in the bulletin.